tribalwarshelp/api/README.md

 ## Sample queries

-You can check how to make requests from JavaScript [here](https://github.com/tribalwarshelp/scripts).

-1. All bonus villages with 10% more population
+1. Fetch all bonus villages with 10% more population

 ```graphql
 query {